powellgenomicslab/tenk10k_phase1_multiome/README.md

 - To be updated

 # Data generation tracking (ATAC-seq)
-1st batch: Aug 12nd 2024, 8 libraries.
-4 pools and 32 TOB individuals (each pool repeated twice).
+1st batch: Received on Aug 12nd 2024 (`240807`).
+8 libraries, 4 pools, and 32 TOB individuals (each pool repeated twice).